-Schmitt Music University, through a wide variety of musical offerings for individuals and groups, strives to introduce the musical arts to every generation.
+Schmitt Music offers a wide variety of musical education opportunities for individuals and groups, and we strive to introduce the musical arts to every generation.

 Whether you're 5 or 95, you can benefit mentally, physically and socially from joining in a musical activity.
 Everyone knows that music is fun and entertaining.
 But did you also know that playing music is scientifically proven to benefit people of all ages?

 Sign up for new private music lessons now through October 31st and take advantage of our "Back-to-School" Lesson Deal – CLICK HERE for details!

 Children and Teens — Music positively affects the development of children's cognitive skills.
 It builds confidence, self-discipline and inspires creativity.
 Also engaging in music can increase productivity and help kids and teens connect socially with their peers.